IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ## 1.4.
 Definitions, acronyms, and abbreviations

-PC: Player character
+PC: Player character <br>
-HP: Hit Points
+HP: Hit Points, shows the current state of an entity (PC and enemies), are reduced when the entity is attacked.
+If the HP are reduced to 0, the entity dies.

 ## 1.5.
 References